microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 therefore making transactions easier to author correctly, and making the effect of a given transaction easier to understand.

-For example, consider an application that allows the end user to select a set of sticky notes across several lists, and group all of the selected notes under a new list, assigning to each one an ordinal number based on the selection order.
+For example, consider an application that allows the end user to select a set of sticky notes across several pages, and group all of the selected notes under a new page, assigning to each one an ordinal number based on the selection order.
 This functionality effectively allows a user to make a numbered list out of a set of sticky nodes.

-This can be achieved by writing a transaction that loops through the selected N notes in the order they were selected, assigning ordinals incrementally and moving each one to the end of the new list.
+This can be achieved by writing a transaction that loops through the selected N notes in the order they were selected, assigning ordinals incrementally and moving each one to the end of the new page.

-By the time this transaction is sequenced and applied, concurrent edits may have affected the relevant sticky notes in different ways: some of them may have been assigned different ordinals, some of them may have been moved, removed, or their parent lists may have been moved or removed.
+By the time this transaction is sequenced and applied, concurrent edits may have affected the relevant sticky notes in different ways: some of them may have been assigned different ordinals, some of them may have been moved, removed, or their parent pages may have been moved or removed.
-Despite that, `SharedTree`'s current merge semantics guarantee that by the end of the transaction all of the relevant sticky notes will reside in the new list, and that their ordinals will be assigned in order from 1 to N.
+Despite that, `SharedTree`'s current merge semantics guarantee that by the end of the transaction all of the relevant sticky notes will reside in the new page, and that their ordinals will be assigned in order from 1 to N.
-If any of the concurrent changes had the power to prevent the relevant notes from being moved by our transaction, or to prevent them from being annotated with the ordinals, then our transaction may lead to a state where the new list only contains a subset of the selected notes, and their ordinals may have gaps, not be unique, and be out of order.
+If any of the concurrent changes had the power to prevent the relevant notes from being moved by our transaction, or to prevent them from being annotated with the ordinals, then our transaction may lead to a state where the new page only contains a subset of the selected notes, and their ordinals may have gaps, not be unique, and be out of order.
 In other words, it would be very hard to make any kind of valuable claim about the effect of the transaction, and end-users would experience some very confusing outcomes.